OSHA General Industry Standards 1910.27 – Rope Descent System

 Before The Standard 1910.27

-Before the establishment of standardized rope climb descent techniques to operate at heights were often done in an uneven manner without a single set of safety precautions.
-Employees used a range of techniques, some of which were dangerous by nature and may have resulted in mishaps, injuries, or even fatalities.
-Because there were no established rules, it was difficult to make sure those doing tasks that included descending from heights were safe.
+Before the establishment of standardized rope climb descent techniques, operating at heights was often done unevenly without a single set of safety precautions.
+Employees used various methods, some of which were dangerous by nature and may have resulted in mishaps, injuries, or even fatalities.
+Because there were no established rules, it was difficult to ensure those doing tasks that included descending from heights were safe.

 What Are the OSHA Rope Descent System Guidelines?